Thermal baths and historic town: what to do in Rapolano Terme?

 Things to do in Rapolano Terme: the guide to the hamlet

 Within the village, in Piazza del Castellare, there is the fourteenth century Church of San Bartolomeo.
 Now with no facade, the Church is enclosed between two buildings.
+Inside there is a sixteenth-century altar and a Madonna and Child with Saints by Vincenzo Rustici.

 The Church has three naves with a semicircular apse; inside there is a fragment of a fresco with San Ansano (end of the fourteenth century) and a polychrome terracotta of the early 16th century, depicting the Madonna and child.